kubernetesdaily/dockerworkshop/lessons/01-Docker101/C-docker-images-filter.md

 ---

-title: "Docker Image fi;ltering"
+title: "Docker Image Filtering"
-description: "The introduction to this course."
+description: "Filter Docker Images"
 ---

 running `docker run alpine ` command would download the Alpine Linux image from Docker Hub and start a new container based on that image.
 You can then use the container to run commands or applications.
 When you exit the container, it will stop running.